pytorch/pytorch/docs/source/torch.quantization.rst

 This module implements the functions you call directly to convert your model from FP32 to quantized form.
-For example the :func:`~torch.quantization.prepare` is used in post training quantization to prepares your model for the calibration step and :func:`~torch.quantization.convert` actually converts the weights to int8 and replaces the operations with their quantized counterparts.
+For example the :func:`~torch.quantization.prepare` is used in post training quantization to prepare your model for the calibration step and :func:`~torch.quantization.convert` actually converts the weights to int8 and replaces the operations with their quantized counterparts.
 There are other helper functions for things like quantizing the input to your